Scientific Name: Sagina procumbens

 Four green sepals larger then the four white petals

-Hand weed, regrowth from the roots is not a problem, but it can be difficult to remove so with a large area it may be easier to slice off the surface.
+Hand weed, regrowth from the roots is not a problem provided the growth point is removed, but it can be difficult to remove so with a large area it may be easier to slice off the surface.
 Small fragments can regrow.
-Remove at seedling stage if possible.
+Remove at seedling stage if possible, but they are tiny like minature tufts of grass, so tedious to remove in number.
 It's difficult to tell the

 maturity of the seeds and hoeing can disperse them.
 A weed burner should destroy most of the plants and the seed.